kovalev0/sw-tablet-mode-iio/README.md

 # sw-tablet-mode-iio
 Systemd service to identify SW_TABLET_MODE from iio-sensor-proxy event and handling it:

+Tested on ALT linux distro

+The iio-sensor-proxy should be able to calculate the hinge angle based on the readings of two accelerometers (located in screen and base)

 mode tablet - disable kbd, touchpad and running virt kbd

 mode laptop - enable kbd, touchpad and stopping virt kbd